-It is your job to provide advice, support, and guidance to your patients based on their diagnosis and prescribed treatment plan.
-Simply put, patient care coordination is the organization of all your patients’ care activities.
+It’s the care team’s job to provide advice, support, and guidance to patients based on their diagnosis, prescribed care plans, and treatment preferences.
+Simply put, according to the Agency for Healthcare Research and Quality, patient care coordination is the organization of all your patients’ care activities.

-- Send patient information (chart notes, test results, imaging, etc.) to any doctor who needs it.
+- Send patient information (charts, notes, test results, imaging, etc.) to all of the patient’s healthcare providers and specialists.

-- Work with the doctor to create an individualized treatment plan.
+- Work with a wide array of specialists to create an individualized care plan.

-- Educate the patient about their diagnosis and treatment plan.
+- Educate the patient about their diagnosis, treatment, and care delivery.

-- Ensure that interdepartmental teams have the information they need to complete orders.
+- Ensure that interdepartmental teams have the health information they need to complete orders and deliver effective care.

 How patient care coordination helps improve patient satisfaction

-Poor workflow is one of the main pitfalls of many care providers.
-When you implement a good patient care coordination plan, workflow is more efficient.
+When you implement a good patient care coordination plan, you make workflows more efficient.
 Your team knows what to do and when to do it.
-With more efficiency comes improved time management, which means your team has the time and energy to provide the best care possible to each of their patients, every time.
+With efficiency comes improved time management, which means your team has the time and energy to provide the most effective care possible to each of their patients, every time.